Track mileage automatically

 Using the mileage log book template as a self-employed individual

-According to the CRA, you can deduct expenses related to the maintenance of your vehicle, only if they are reasonable.
-Such expenses could include:
+According to the CRA, you can deduct the operating and maintenance expenses of your vehicle only if they are reasonable.
+Such expenses include:

 - Licence & registration costs